snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-azure/index.md

 5. Within “Access Control (IAM)”, click “Add role assignment”
 6. Assign the `Snowplow-Deployment-Role-Creator-Role` to service principal “Snowplow BDP Enterprise Deployment”

+### Check subscription resource availablity
+You must check that the following infrastructure is available in the subscription before deplyoment starts.
+If the required instances are unavailable, it may result in delays to getting started.

+Snowplow requires the below instances and databases.
+We have provided the Azure CLI commands that can be used to check their availability.
+Please note that they are required in all availability zones in the region for redundancy.

+Instances DSv3, DSv4 and DSv5 Series:

+`az vm list-skus --location <REGION> --size Standard_D4s --all --output table`

+Database GP_Standard_D2ads_v5:

+`az vm list-skus --location <REGION> --size Standard_D2ads --all --output table`

 ### Final checklist

 If you are sending a request to our team to set up deployment into your Azure account, please ensure you provide the following information: